kukuu/AGILITY/technopedia-2.md

 In the conversion we use a dispatcher proxy to the monolithic (legacy system) to capture requests and direct it to the micro-service ii.
 Use Apache config file to do re-write rule for the new urls (end points) - Apache's re-write engine switched on.
 Each URL with a string in it will be re-written.

+## Typescript

+Modules in typescript are loaded on demand.
+This enhances efficiency.
+Module loaders are hence required i.e SystemJS,RequireJS, Webpck, CommonJS.

+Some Typecsript features

+- Classes
+- Properties
+- Methods
+- Implementing Inheritance and Interfaces
+- Import and Export
+- Loading modules using module loader (System loading - On Demand Loading)